The Best Role Playing Games the Super Nintendo Had to Offer

 The Legend of Zelda: A Link to the Past

-Many don’t include this title in their “Best SNES RPG” lists because it’s technically considered an action adventure game as opposed to a role-playing game.
+Many don’t include Zelda A link to the Past in their “Best SNES RPG” lists because it’s technically considered an action adventure game as opposed to a role-playing game.
 We say there’s no sense in splitting hairs when it comes to such an iconic character.
 Zelda made the Super Nintendo, and therefore little Link deserves a mention.
 Also, ALTTP did what all great RPGs do, namely immerse the player in a rich fantasy world replete with magic, puzzles and a solid storyline.
 (So what if there’s no turn-based combat?)
-Its setting in dungeons was a nice touch, and there was a perfect balance between puzzle solving and action.
+It's setting in dungeons was a nice touch, and there was a perfect balance between puzzle solving and action.
 The boss battles were enormously satisfying as well.
 Also, this title was the first entry in the series that included the ability to warp between light and dark worlds, a mainstay of subsequent “Zelda” games.

 There are inevitable pangs of nostalgia when considering the SNES RPGs of the ‘90s.
-Sure, these days there are countless open-world fantasy titles to choose from, but all the sleek graphics can’t deliver the intangibles.
+Sure, these days there are countless open-world fantasy titles to choose from, we've composed a list of the 10 Best Super Nintendo RPG's you should read.
+It seems all the retro Super Nintendo RPG's offer sleek graphics and can’t deliver the intangibles.
 The Super Nintendo may not have had the powerful processors of today, but the craftsmanship designers put into creating fantasy worlds can’t be matched.